All Episodes

 Not the station.

-What what what where does she live?
+Where does she live?

 What city?

-And she's moving a little bit closer uh to Lake Charles, Louisiana at the end of this month.
+And she's moving a little bit closer to Lake Charles, Louisiana at the end of this month.

-She and her fiance um are movie mayor.
+She and her fiancé are moving there.

 What does he do?

-Uh he will be the new sports director.
+He will be the new sports director.

-At the st at the same station?
+At the same station?

 Yes, they're blessed.